Court upholds Alex Jones sanctions in Sandy Hook case

 Jones, whose show is based in Austin, Texas, has since said he believes the shooting occurred.

 The sanction came after Jones, on Infowars last year, accused Mattei of planting child pornography that was found in email metadata files that Jones turned over to the Sandy Hook families’ lawyers.
-Jones‘ lawyer, Norman Pattis, has said the pornography was in emails sent to Jones that were never opened.
+Jones‘ former lawyer, Norman Pattis, who argued the case before the state Supreme Court, has said the pornography was in emails sent to Jones that were never opened.

 “You’re trying to set me up with child porn,” Jones said on the show.
 “One million dollars, you little gang members.
 One million dollars to put your head on a pike.”